• Skip to main content

 auditory stimming

-Auditory stimming is a natural self-regulatory behavior that involves making sounds with your voice, either through non-word vocalizations (vocal stimming) or speech-based expressions (verbal stimming).
-This form of stimming helps with emotional regulation, sensory processing, and achieving comfort and focus.
+Auditory stimming is a form of self-stimulatory behaviour that involves making sounds with your voice, whether through non-word vocalisations (vocal stimming) or speech-based expressions (verbal stimming).
+This natural and beneficial form of self-expression helps with emotional regulation, sensory processing, and achieving a sense of comfort and focus.

-focus voice
+focus self-regulation

 Learn more